 How to Engage with Influencers?

-Once you have evaluated and found the right influencers, it’s time to engage with them.
+It’s not enough to just find influencers for your business.
+Once you have evaluated and found them, it’s time to engage with them.
 Here are the steps you need to follow for effective influencer outreach:

 Use Warm Introductions

 Use a warm, personal way of familiarizing yourself before you contact them about a campaign.
 Start following and engaging with their posts on social media.
 Comment meaningfully and show your appreciation of their work.
 Remember to also share their content in your networks.

 Once you have put yourself on your influencer’s radar, it’s time to send them a winning proposal.
 Here’s what you need to mention in it: